tokio-rs/website/content/docs/getting-started/futures.md

 ```

 For now it's just important to know that futures have an associated type: `Output`.
-It is the type of the value that the `Future` will yield when it completes.
+This is the type of the value that the `Future` will yield when it completes.

-Additionally, `Future`s have one method named `poll`.
+Additionally, `Future`s have one method, named `poll`.
 We won't go into too much detail
 about `poll` in this section since you don't need to know about `poll` to use
-futures with combinators.
+futures with async/await.
 The only thing to be aware for now is that `poll` is
 what the runtime will call in order to see if the `Future` is complete yet or not.
-If you're curious: `Poll` is an enum with values `Ready(Item)` or `Pending` which
+If you're curious: [`Poll`] is an enum with values `Ready(Item)` or `Pending` which
 informs the runtime of if the future is complete or not.

 In a future section, we'll be implementing a `Future` from scratch including writing